Using Git

 git push --force origin "$rtag"

-5) Update the GitHub release
+5) Update the GitHub Release (and assets) if necessary

 6) Cleanup: delete the temporary branch (remote + local)